 National Association of Securities Dealers (NASD) into FINRA, has not evolved effectively to address decades of changes in technology and those regulated by it.

-On-site inspections are far less relevant in the current work environment, which is largely a distributed model in which physical branches maintain much less significance than they have in the past because of the widespread use of electronic books and records and central supervisory programs.
+On-site inspections are far less relevant in the current work environment, which is largely a distributed model in which physical branches maintain much less significance than they have in the past because of the widespread use of electronic books and records and central supervisory programmes.
 Client behavior also changed.
 On-site client traffic, as well as employee count at the branch level, remain well below pre-COVID levels — the new normal, the industry believes.

 In the industry’s view, the blanket expectation for on-site branch inspections prior to the pandemic was often a mismatch for the respective location and rarely an effective use of supervisory capabilities, contrary to what some regulators assert, unless the circumstances warranted or there was a business need.
 The pandemic demonstrated the industry’s resiliency to operate in a remote environment and surveil and supervise remotely.
-To date, there has not been any material change in examination findings or enforcement actions that can be attributed to a lack of on-site branch inspections, as FINRA recognized in a preliminary review, and based on available data and publications by securities regulators.
+To date, there has not been any material change in examination findings or enforcement actions that can be attributed to a lack of on-site branch inspections, as FINRA recognised in a preliminary review, and based on available data and publications by securities regulators.